 Keep in mind: You must prove that a hard inquiry is a fraud for it to be removed.
 Some inquiries will show up under a different name from the entity that handled the business.
 It is up to you, the customer, to perform your due diligence before reporting an issue.

-Hard credit inquiries are a part of the credit process.
-And when used responsibly, hard inquiries and other uses of credit can highlight strong credit health to lenders.
+Hard credit inquiries are a part of the credit process, and when used responsibly, hard inquiries and other uses of credit can highlight strong credit health to lenders.

 There are five major factors that affect your credit score.
 A clean payment history that shows you pay your debts on time is the most important one.